microsoft/MLOpsPython/docs/getting_started.md

 1. **Model CI, training, evaluation, and registration** - triggered on code changes to master branch on GitHub.
 Runs linting, unit tests, code coverage, and publishes and runs the training pipeline.
 If a new model is registered after evaluation, it creates a build artifact containing the JSON metadata of the model.
 Definition: [diabetes_regression-ci.yml](../.pipelines/diabetes_regression-ci.yml).
 1. **Release deployment** - consumes the artifact of the previous pipeline and deploys a model to either [Azure Container Instances (ACI)](https://azure.microsoft.com/en-us/services/container-instances/), [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service), or [Azure App Service](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-deploy-app-service) environments.
 See [Further Exploration](#further-exploration) for other deployment types.
 Definition: [diabetes_regression-cd.yml](../.pipelines/diabetes_regression-cd.yml).
    1. **Note:** Edit the pipeline definition to remove unused stages.
 For example, if you're deploying to Azure Container Instances and Azure Kubernetes Service only, delete the unused `Deploy_Webapp` stage.
+1. **Batch Scoring Code Continuous Integration** - consumes the artifact of the model training pipeline.
+Runs linting, unit tests, code coverage, publishes a batch scoring pipeline, and invokes the published batch scoring pipeline to score a model.

 These pipelines use a Docker container on the Azure Pipelines agents to accomplish the pipeline steps.
 The container image ***mcr.microsoft.com/mlops/python:latest*** is built with [this Dockerfile](../environment_setup/Dockerfile) and has all the necessary dependencies installed for MLOpsPython and ***diabetes_regression***.
 This image is an example of a custom Docker image with a pre-baked environment.
 The environment is guaranteed to be the same on any building agent, VM, or local machine.
 In your project, you'll want to build your own Docker image that only contains the dependencies and tools required for your use case.
 Your image will probably be smaller and faster, and it will be maintained by your team.